fraterrisus/walkthroughs/dragon-wars/index.md

 ### Combat Basics

 Combat in *Dragon Wars* uses a turn-based system that will be familiar to fans of *Bard's Tale* or most other early CRPGs.
 On each turn you pick actions for your party, the computer picks actions for your enemies, and then it simulates the battle round.

-Action order is determined by 2d6 + your DEX; higher numbers go first.
-If your action executes at a point where it isn't useful, too bad!
+Turn order is regenerated each combat round; each combatant rolls 1d10+1 (2-11) and adds their DEX.
+Highest score goes first, etc. If your action executes at a point where it isn't useful, too bad!

 Of the seven character slots in your party, only the first four can attack with melee weapons.
 Note that this is true even if your melee weapon has a ranged attack, like the Axe of Kalah, or you're using a thrown weapon, like the Boomerang; you must still be in the front four in order to `(A)ttack` with it.
 Also, it cuts both ways: only the first four slots can be attacked with melee, so your spellcasters are safe(ish) in the back line.
 Anyone (slots 1–7) can attack with missile weapons.
 Note that the bow determines the *range*, but the quiver determines the *damage*.

+#### Party Actions

 At the start of each combat round, you're presented with the options to `(F)ight`, `(Q)uickly fight`, `(R)un`, or `(A)dvance`.
 In reverse order, `(A)dvance` [-2 DV] takes up your whole turn and moves the whole party 10' closer to the opponents. `(R)un` [-2 DV] directs every individual party member to try to flee from combat. `(Q)uickfight` gives you fewer options than `(F)ight`, but they both allow you to give individual orders to each character.

 Those individual options are:

 - `(A)ttack:` You'll be doing this a lot, obviously.
 If you *aren't* in Quickfight, you may get a secondary choice.
-Some missile weapons have the option to shoot more than one arrow.
 For melee weapons, you get to pick from:
-  - `(A)ttack blow:` The default.
+  - `(A)ttack blow`: The default.
   - `(M)ighty blow` [-4 AV]: Adds 1d4 damage.
   - `(D)isarm` [-3 AV, -1 DV]: If successful, deals 1 HP damage and forces the target to drop their weapon.
 They lose a turn picking it back up.
+- Some missile weapons also have firing options:
+  - `(S)ingle`: one arrow or bolt
+  - `(B)urst`: three.
+Available with the Tri-Cross and the Gatlin Bow.
+  - `(F)ull auto`: empty the entire quiver, available only with the Gatlin Bow.
 - `(D)odge` [+3 DV]: Makes you harder to hit for the rest of the round.
 - `(B)lock attack`: Cancels the first melee attack against you, but it's only available if you have a melee weapon readied.
 Not available in Quickfight.
 - `(C)ast spell:` If you know more than one school of magic, you'll need to pick `(L)ow`, `(H)igh`, `(D)ruid`, `(S)un`, or `(M)isc`.
 Schools other than Low will then make you pick a spell type, `(C)ombat`, `(H)eal`, or `(M)isc`.
 Finally, you'll get a list of spells of that school and type to pick from; type the first letter of the spell name.
 - `(U)se item` [-2 DV]: Dragon Stone, Healing Potion, or other magic item.
 Lots of things, including weapons, can be Used to great effect in combat; see the [Equipment](#things-and-stuff) section.
 - `(N)ew weapon` [-1 DV]: Equip a different weapon.
 - `(L)oad weapon` [-1 DV]: Equip a different ammunition item.
 - `(R)un` [-2 DV]: Order this character to flee combat.
 There is no random component beyond your initiative roll; it either works or (in some encounters) it doesn't.
 - `(M)ove` / `(A)head` [-1 DV] or `(B)ehind` [+1 DV]: Shuffles the marching order in the middle of a turn.
 A character who moves Ahead swaps with the character in front of them, and vice versa.
 Not available in Quickfight.

 At any time while giving individual orders, you can press `(Esc)` to back out of a menu or skip back to a previous player.
 You can even back all the way out to the turn menu and change your mind on Fight or Quickfight or Run.
 After you've given an order to every party member, you get a chance to confirm before executing the actions.